caproto/caproto/doc/source/command-line-client.rst

     lower_warning_limit=0.0, lower_alarm_limit=0.0, upper_ctrl_limit=0.0,
     lower_ctrl_limit=0.0, precision=0, units=b'')

-The list of available data types is conveniently accessible.
-The ``-d`` parameter used above accepts a data type's name or the numerical code.
+To view the list of data types, use ``-list-types``.
+The ``-d`` parameter used above accepts a data type's name or its numerical code.

 .. code-block:: bash